Skip to content

 Share article

-In this article we are looking at prescription drugs in Canada.
+This article is about prescription drugs in Canada, but not all drugs require a prescription.
 In Canada, there are two main classes of medications:

 1. Over-the-counter (OTC) drugs: These drugs can be legally purchased by any consumer without written permission from a doctor.